 Consider reducing risks through steps such as pre-employment background checks and clearly outlined policies for personal use of computers.
 Limit employee access to the data systems that they need for their jobs, and require permission to install any software.

 Train employees about cybersecurity issues, such as suspicious or unsolicited emails asking them to click on a link, open an attachment or provide account information.
 By complying with what appears to be a simple request, your employees may be installing malware on your network.
-You can use training resources such as a 30-minute online course from the Small Business Administration (SBA).

 Require strong authentication.

 Ensure that employees and other users connecting to your network use strong user IDs and passwords for computers, mobile devices, and online accounts by using combinations of upper- and lower-case letters, numbers, and symbols that are hard to guess and changed regularly.
 Consider requiring more information beyond a password to gain access to your business's network, and additional safety measures, such as requiring confirmation calls with your financial institution before certain electronic transfers are authorized.